nextbreakpoint/infrastructure-as-code/README.md

 ## Services discovery

+You might want to use Consul for services discovery in your applications.

+Deploy the agents to publish on Consul the services running on managers and workers.

+    ./swarm_run.sh prod-green-swarm-manager.yourdomain.com deploy_stack manager-agents
+    ./swarm_run.sh prod-green-swarm-manager.yourdomain.com deploy_stack worker-agents

-Use Consul UI to check the state of your services:
+Use Consul UI to check the status of your services:

     https://prod-green-swarm-worker.yourdomain.com:8500

-You might want to use Consul for services discovery in your applications as well.

-You can use Consul as DNS server, and you can lookup for a service using a DNS query:
+You can use Consul as DNS server and you can lookup for a service using a DNS query:

     dig @prod-green-swarm-worker.yourdomain.com -p 8600 consul.service.internal.consul
+    dig @prod-green-swarm-worker.yourdomain.com -p 8600 logstash.service.internal.consul
+    dig @prod-green-swarm-worker.yourdomain.com -p 8600 elasticsearch.service.internal.consul
+    dig @prod-green-swarm-worker.yourdomain.com -p 8600 kafka.service.internal.consul
+    dig @prod-green-swarm-worker.yourdomain.com -p 8600 zookeeper.service.internal.consul
+    dig @prod-green-swarm-worker.yourdomain.com -p 8600 cassandra.service.internal.consul

 ## Centralised logs